ent/ent/doc/website/blog/2021-10-11-importing-your-database-schema-to-ent.md

 ### Initialize Ent Project

-Now that we've created our database, and a baseline schema to demonstrate our example, we need to create a basic `Go` with Ent project.
+Now that we've created our database, and a baseline schema to demonstrate our example, we need to create a Go project with Ent.
 In this phase I will explain how to do it.
 Since eventually we would like to use our imported schema, we need to create the Ent directory structure.

 If your project directory is outside [GOPATH](https://github.com/golang/go/wiki/GOPATH) or you are not familiar with